 DTU Compute B324

-Campus in a box
+campus in a box

 "DTU has, with this building, shown great commitment in their wish to condense the area and build new research buildings in a successful and respectful way to the existing DTU buildings and masterplan."